-Attribute Baseline Tier 1 Tier 2 Tier 3 Basis of Design Construction Verification Ventilation and thermal comfort Workplace provides fresh, clean indoor air, as judged by client feedback rather than engineering data Provide Baseline, plus Employees have the ability to control and adjust air ventilation and temperature in enclosed conference rooms Provide Tier 1, plus Employees have the ability to control and adjust air ventilation and temperature in work area zones and enclosed conference rooms or other shared spaces.
-Provide Tier 2, plus Employees have the choice of working in different spaces that have a range of environmental conditions (eg., warmer and cooler areas, brighter and darker areas, noiser and quieter areas.)
-Customer interview Employee survey A variety of appropriate lighting levels Provide Baseline, plus General lighting fixtures provide both downlight (direct) and uplight (indirect) lighting for primary workspaces Provide Tier 1, plus All employees are able to control and adjust individual task lighting at their primary workspace Provide Tier 2, plus Adjustable window treatments, including blinds and shades, allow users to control the amount of daylight and potential glare in individual and shared spaces or are automated with light sensors.
-PBS Workplace Scorecard P100 6.2.1 Lighting Quality P100 6.2.2 Lighting Quantity P100 6.3.1 Indoor Lighting Site visit or photos Customer interview Design Team Interview Employee survey Site visit or photos Acoustic comfort interactive (collaborative) zones and/or noise generated distractions using a variety of solutions.
-The use of sound- absorbing materials (finishes in the Provide Baseline, plus Individual workplace conversations are masked to enhance speech privacy by "white noise" and/or low level sound from mechanical systems Provide Tier 1, plus Intelligible speech does not travel from one enclosed space to another or to adjacent open work areas Provide Tier 2, plus For special use spaces, such as auditoriums, the geometry of the space, the surface treatments, and the audio system have been indiviidually designed to create rooms in which speech is audible and intelligible throughout.
-P100 3.2.8 Acoustic Control P100 3.6.3 General Criteria for Building Space Site visit or photos Customer interview Design Team Interview Employee survey Site visit or photos
+Attribute Baseline Tier 1 Tier 2 Tier 3 Basis of Design Construction Verification 4a.
+Health and comfort: Ventilation and thermal comfort Workplace provides fresh, clean indoor air, as judged by client feedback rather than engineering data Provide Baseline, plus Employees have the ability to control and adjust air ventilation and temperature in enclosed conference rooms Provide Tier 1, plus Employees have the ability to control and adjust air ventilation and temperature in work area zones and enclosed conference mons different spaces that have a range of environmental conditions (eg., warmer and cooler areas, brighter and PBS Workplace Scorecard P100 5.2.1 Temperature P100 5.2.2 Humidity Control P100 5.2.3 Air Movement P100 5.2.4 Pressure P100 5.2.5 Ventilation P100 5.2.6 Filtration P100 5.3.4 Air DIstribution P100 Sustainability: Required Gold Requirements: P100 1.7.1 Customer interview Employee survey Lighting/Daylighting A variety of appropriate lighting levels based on space function are provided.
+When appropriate to the job function, employees have access to natural daylight from their primary workspace.
+Provide Baseline, plus General lighting fixtures provide both downlight (direct) and uplight (indirect) lighting for primary workspaces Provide Tier 1 plus All Provide Tier 2, plus Adjustable window treatments, including blinds and shades, allow users to control the amount of daylight and potential glare in individual and shared spaces or are automated with light sensors.
+PBS Workplace Scorecard P100 6.2.1 Lighting Quality P100 6.2.2 Lighting Quantity P100 6.3.1 Indoor Lighting and Daylighting Criteria P100 3.3.9 Sun Control Devices Employee survey Site visit or photos Acoustic comfort Workplace is zoned so that quiet (concentrative) areas are separated from interactive (collaborative) zones and/or noise generated distractions using a variety of solutions.
+The use of sound-absorbing materials/finishes in the ceilings, walls, floors, and furniture components provides speech privacy Provide Baseline, plus Individual workplace conversations are masked to enhance speech privacy by "white noise" and/or low level sound from mechanical systems Provide Tier 1, plus Intelligible speech does not travel from one enclosed space to another or to adjacent open work areas Provide Tier 2, plus For special use spaces, such as auditoriums, the geometry of the space, the surface treatments, and the audio system have been indiviidually designed to create rooms in which speech is audible and intelligible throughout.
+Sound Matters www.gsasoundmatters.gov P100 3.2.8 Acoustic Control P100 3.6.3 General Criteria for Building Spaces (acoustics) P100 5.2.7 HVAC Noise Control Site visit or photos Customer interview Design Team Interview Employee survey Site visit or photos